 My adaptation of Mendelssohn’s Midsummer Night’s Dream was remounted on a perfect summer Saturday night with the Boston Symphony Orchestra in the Tanglewood Music Shed last August, sandwiched by performances by Yo-Yo Ma and Garrick Ohlsson.
-With over 5,000 seats and 10,000 lawn spaces with video projection, this fabled venue will be its largest audience to date.
-The remount will be conducted by Hans Graf and feature the women of the Tanglewood Festival Chorus.
+With over 5,000 seats and 10,000 lawn spaces with video projection, this fabled venue was its largest audience to date.
+The remount was conducted by Hans Graf and featured the women of the Tanglewood Festival Chorus.

 The premiere of this adaptations was Symphony Hall, Boston, in January, 2016.
 Andris Nelsons conducted the luminous BSO in four performances that also featured Henze’s Symphony No. 8 and Weber’s Overture to Oberon – two other pieces inspired by Shakespeare’s play.

 Boston Globe review: “Magical start to BSO’s Shakespeare series” by Jeremy Eichler

 “A very Puck-ish looking boy remarked to his mother as everyone awoke in the cacophony and chaos of the street outside, “Mom, that was everything!”
 Yes, it was… and more.”
 REVIEW

 Barclay’s staging turned Symphony Hall into a forest of enchantments.
 REVIEW

 “The stories are atavistically part of us, but the language has its own needs and desires.”
 FEATURE